flipcoder/siege-tools/README.md

 ## Purpose ##
 Siege Tools is a plugin-based build automation toolset.
+Combined with Vim, or an equally powerful text editor, siege-tools attempts to narrow the gap between the CLI and traditional IDEs by introducing a set of plug-in-based/modular components responsible for the uniform build and execution of projects of incompatible types.

 Currently, the only tools ready for use are SiegeMake (sgmake) and SiegeRun (sgrun).